 -s <similarity> - specifies a similarity in percents.
 Example: -s 95

--db <dbfilename> - specifies the images cache file name to be used or created.
+-db <dbfilename> - specifies the images cache file name without extension to be used or created. (see example below) ( "c:\any folder\cachefilename" )

 Note: Cache files store images information gathered during the preprocessing pass (1st pass) of the scanning process.
-So if you often scan the same images, using cache file speeds up considerably the preprocessing pass.
+So if you often scan the same images, using cache file speeds up the preprocessing pass significantly.

 You don't need to create the cache file.
 Just specify it as a parameter and the program will create it.
-Or if the cache file from previous scan exists the program will use it.
-The cache files extension is VSCF (Visual Similarity Cache File).
+If a cache file from previous scan exists the program will use it.

 This will find all images with similarity >= 95% and save their file names and similarity in c:\log.txt file